cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/setup.md

 Contracts config file `config.local.json` is generated at the root directory after `npm run docker:build` if absent.

-## 2. Application
+## 1-2.
+Application

 ### Install

-To create Plasma CUI Wallet, we first need to install Plasma libraries from npm.
+Install the Library from npm required to implement Plasma Wallet.

-Also, copy `config.local.json` file to your application repository root.
+After that, copy `config.local.json` file to your application repository root.

 ```bash
 $ mkdir plasma-wallet